kadekdarmayasa/kadekdarmayasa/README.md

 * 🌍  I'm based in Denpasar, Bali.
 * ✉️  You can contact me at [darmayasadiputra@gmail.com](mailto:darmayasadiputra@gmail.com)
 * 🧠  I'm learning React & Vite
-* 🤝  I'm open to collaborating on Open Source Project
+* 🤝  I'm open to collaborating on Front-End Project

 ### Skills